-Any piercing has a chance of being rejected.
+Any piercing has a chance to experience rejection.
 Rejection is influenced by the individual’s immune system and how quickly the piercing heals.
 But some piercings are more frequently rejected by the body than others, and a smiley piercing is one of them.

-The region of skin around this piercing is thin and sensitive, which increases the likelihood that it may be rejected even after it has healed.
+The region of skin around this piercing is thin and sensitive.
+This increases the likelihood that it may be rejected even after it has healed.